With Debate Cancelled, Trump And Biden Appear In Dueling Town Halls

 "And the answer is yes I will.
 But I want it to be an honest election and so does everyone else," said Trump, who has offered unfounded warnings about the integrity of the election.

-Trump's town hall had a number of other contentious moments, including exchanges about his relationship with the QAnon conspiracy theory and a discussion on his tax returns, which were revealed last month in a bombshell New York Times report.

-"I know nothing about QAnon," Trump said during one such exchange, after Guthrie had briefly explained the baseless conspiracy theory: that Trump is battling a "deep state" child sex trafficking ring run by Democrats.
+An exchange over QAnon produced a rather startling moment, when the president declined to denounce it after Guthrie briefly explained the baseless conspiracy theory: that Trump is battling a "deep state" child sex trafficking ring run by Democrats.

 "I know nothing about it.
-I do know that they are very much against pedophilia," he continued.
-"I'll tell you what I do know about: I know about antifa and I know about the radical left."
+I do know that they are very much against pedophilia," he said, before pivoting: "I'll tell you what I do know about: I know about antifa and I know about the radical left."

+Another contentious moment came amid a discussion on Trump's tax returns, which were revealed last month in a bombshell New York Times report.

 Speaking on his finances and the Times' disclosure that he holds debts totaling $421 million, Trump said: "The amount of money, $400 million, is a peanut.
 It's extremely under-levered.
 And it's levered with normal banks."